The Bankrate promise

-- Conventional loan – There is no funding fee on a conventional loan, and it can be used to purchase investment properties.
+- Conventional loan – There is no funding fee on a conventional loan, and you can use it to purchase investment properties and second homes.
 The interest rates tend to be higher than for VA financing, however, and a down payment is also required, as well as private mortgage insurance if you’re putting down less than 20 percent.

-- FHA loan – An FHA loan is also backed by the government and requires you to pay an upfront mortgage insurance premium, similar to the VA loan’s funding fee.
-However, you’ll also pay a monthly mortgage insurance premium, potentially for the duration of your loan, and your interest rate might be higher.
+- FHA loan – An FHA loan is also insured by the government and requires you to pay an upfront mortgage insurance premium, similar to the VA loan’s funding fee.
+However, you’ll also pay an annual mortgage insurance premium.
+Your interest rate might also be higher.

 - USDA loan – As with a VA loan, there is no down payment required for a USDA loan, but it is only for borrowers in designated rural areas.
 USDA loans also come with income restrictions, and the property must be a single-family home.
 Plus, only 30-year fixed-rate financing is available.